Temple of Isis and Serapis: History

 The cult was probably introduced in Rome during the 2nd century BC, as attested by two inscriptions discovered on the Capitoline Hill mentioning priests of Isis Capitolina.
 Cassius Dio reports that in 53 BC the Senate ordered the destruction of all private shrines inside the pomerium dedicated to Egyptian gods; however, a new temple to Serapis and Isis was voted by the second Triumvirate in 43 BC.
 Repressive measures against Egyptian cults were decreed by Augustus in 28 BC, Agrippa in 21 BC, and Tiberius who, in 19 AD, had the priests of the goddess executed and the cult statue thrown into the Tiber.

 The cult was officially reinstalled sometime between the reign of Caligula and 65 AD, and it continued to be practiced until the end of the late imperial period, when all pagan cults were forbidden and Christianity became the state religion of the Roman Empire.

 The precise date of the construction of the sanctuary in the Campus Martius is not known, but it has been suggested that it was built shortly after the Triumvirate's vote in 43 BC, between 20 and 10 BC, or during the reign of Caligula (37-41 AD).
 The whole complex was also rebuilt by Domitian after its destruction in the great fire of 80, and later restored by Severus Alexander.
 If still in use during the 4th-century, it would have been closed during the persecution of pagans in the late Roman Empire.

 A fire in the 5th century AD left the structure dilapidated, and its last remains were probably destroyed in the following centuries, although parts of it (such as the two entrance arches) might have survived until the Middle Ages.

 Placement and architecture

 Juvenal mentions the temple being standing next to the Saepta Iulia, a placement confirmed by the depiction on the Forma Urbis Romae showing a southern part comprising a semicircular apse with several exedrae, and a courtyard surrounded by porticoes on the north and southern sides, with an entrance to the East.

 It is difficult to gather more precise data about the original aspect of the sanctuary, as its architecture has been completely erased by later buildings and modifications to the area.
-The generally accepted reconstruction proposes that the whole area was a rectangle measuring about 220 x 70 meters that comprised wells, obelisks, and Egyptian statues, along with a small temple of Isis in the northern section.
+The generally accepted reconstruction proposes that the whole area was a rectangle measuring about 220 x 70 m that comprised wells, obelisks, and Egyptian statues, along with a small temple of Isis in the northern section.